conoro/ytpodders/README.md

 - [x] add - add a subscription.
 Pass it the URL of a YouTube Channel or User (TODO: sanitize input)
 - [x] list - list all subscriptions
 - [x] delete - delete a subscription by ID
-- [x] server - run a web-server as a developer which lets users authorise the app to access Dropbox

 TODO
 - [ ] dryrun - same as run except nothing is downloaded and the database is not modified but it lists what it would do